 Which DVB-T card/device should I buy?

-Time and time again we get asked questions along the lines of: Which card/device gives the best picture?
+We often get asked questions along the lines of: Which card/device gives the best picture?
 Which is best?
 Etc.

 While these are legitimate questions, there is no single universal answer.
 It would be foolish for us to say this or that is best!
 What is best for you may not be best for someone else.